mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 ## Identification of Observable Islands
 The first step in the process is to define observable islands.
 JuliaGrid offers two distinct options for identifying these islands: flow-observable islands and maximal-observable islands.
 The choice depends on the power system's structure and available measurements.
 Identifying only flow-observable islands simplifies the island detection process but makes the restoration function more complex.

-Let us begin by defining a power system with measurements at specific locations:
+Begin by defining a power system with measurements at specific locations:
 ```@example ACSEObservabilityAnalysis
 using JuliaGrid # hide
 @default(unit) # hide